 Another, more complicated way that intoxication manslaughter charges can be beaten is by utilizing Texas’ “Time of Driving” rules to establish reasonable doubt as to whether or not you were intoxicated at the time of the accident.
 In Texas, the prosecution is required to prove that you were actually intoxicated at the time of the accident in order to successfully convict you of intoxication manslaughter.
-The science used by the state to prove this is extremely faulty, and can be effectively questioned in court.
-I would know, since I used this approach to beat four counts of intoxication manslaughter in my biggest case ever.
+The science used by the state to prove this is extremely faulty and can be effectively questioned in court.
+Mark would know since he used this approach to beat four counts of intoxication manslaughter in his biggest case ever.

 Charged With Intoxication Manslaughter?
 You Need Mark Thiessen on Your Side.